fn-lab/Solarwinds-MSP-Wallchart/README.md

 # Solarwinds-MSP-Wallchart
-New customizable Wallchart for SolarWinds MSP Monitoring using data-exctraction-api.
+New customizable Wallchart for SolarWinds MSP Monitoring using data-extraction-api.
 Runs on simple PHP Webserver

 -- Edit API-Key in Line 100 in server.php and workstations.php